 Your coach truly cares about you

-The relationship between you and your Academic Success Coach is a special one, because he or she is the person you’ll contact to share good news or bad, troubles and successes.
+The relationship between you and your Success Coach is a special one, because he or she is the person you’ll contact to share good news or bad, troubles and successes.

 As one coach put it, “Even though we won’t shake hands and meet in person, we truly care about your goals.
 Helping students stay on track and refresh their confidence is a joy!”